 Is crochet ripple stitch the same as chevron?

 Meaning that the pattern creates a rounded shape for the “peaks and valleys”.
-While in the chevron, the “peaks and valleys” are more of a zigzag pattern.
+While in the chevron, the “peaks and valleys” are more of a sharp/zigzag pattern.

 Best stitches for a chevron crochet blanket

-- Chains and double crochet stitches: this is the most common and easier way to make a chevron blanket.
-And you can create unique patterns, such as the dragonfly one listed below.
+Chains and double crochet stitches: this is the most common and easier way to make a chevron blanket.

-- Chains and half double crochet: yet another way to create textures with a simple stitch.
-This one will look great with color changes.
+Chains and half double crochet: this combination will look great with color changes.

-- Granny stitch: this classic stitch will look great in a vintage style blanket.
-Depending on your color choices, it will also make a beautiful farmhouse throw blanket.
+Granny stitch: a classic stitch that will look great in a vintage or a farmhouse style blanket.

-- Bobble and puff stitches: these are both very common stitches used along with the other simpler stitches.
-It is a great way to add amazing textures to chevron blankets.
+Bobble and puff stitches: a great way to add amazing textures to chevron blankets.

 Best yarns for Chevron Crochet Blankets

 You can make chevron blankets with any kind of yarn.
-But the best, and most common ones for them, are the self-striping or variegated worsted weight (#4) yarns.
+But the best yarns are the self-striping or variegated worsted weight (#4) yarns.

 The reason why those type of yarns are the best is because of the “V” nature of the chevrons and ripples, it gives it an amazing waving or zigzag look.